 Is Hands-Free Tech Really Safer Behind the Wheel?

-Motor vehicle crashes are the no. 1 cause of workplace death and distracted driving is one of the fastest-growing risk factors.
+Motor vehicle crashes are the first- or second-leading cause of workplace death, and distracted driving is one of the fastest-growing risk factors.
 Distracted driving activities range from eating, drinking and personal grooming to texting and making phone calls.
 But what about hands-free tech?
 It is a helpful tool or just another distraction?

 Many have questioned the validity of hands-free devices in curbing distraction, wondering if they contribute to attention deficits behind the wheel.
 While there is limited research on the topic today, we found a few studies that offer some insight.